Alamogordo, New Mexico: Arts and culture

 and an annual Fall performance for general audiences.

 Annual cultural events

-The Earth Day Fair is held annually on the last Saturday in April at Alameda Park Zoo.
+The Earth Day Fair is held annually at Alameda Park Zoo.
 It features a butterfly release, a science fair, activities for children, and information booths from local health agencies and nonprofits.

-Otero County Fair is held annually in early August at the County Fairgrounds at the corner of White Sands Boulevard and Fairgrounds Road in Alamogordo.
+Otero County Fair is held annually at the County Fairgrounds.
 It features a rodeo, animal judging, food and game booths, and carnival rides.
 Nonprofit and government agencies set up information booths in the exhibit hall.

 The Cottonwood Arts and Crafts Festival is put on each Labor Day Weekend in Alameda Park by the Alamogordo Chamber of Commerce.
-It is primarily a showplace for vendors of handmade items, but also features music, entertainment, and food.
+It is primarily a showplace for vendors of handmade items, and also features music, entertainment, and food.

-White Sands Balloon Invitational is held annually in late September.
-Hot air balloons launch from the Riner-Steinhoff Soccerplex on First Street or from White Sands National Park and float over the Tularosa Basin.
+White Sands Balloon Invitational is held annually.
+Hot air balloons launch from the Riner-Steinhoff Soccerplex and from White Sands National Park and float over the Tularosa Basin.